 Let’s stipulate, for the sake of argument, that something called “gender dysphoria” — with which Tyler was diagnosed at age four — does exist.
 Let’s further agree, again for the sake of argument, that the proper treatment of this condition is choosing to live as the other sex, with all that such a radical decision implies.
 Is there any reasonable way to conclude that something as drastic as attempting to change one’s sexual identity can be undertaken by a four-year-old?

-, “can make life miserable for their kids, who can become depressed or suicidal, psychiatrists say.”
+#ad#“Parents who ignore or deny these problems,” warns the Post, “can make life miserable for their kids, who can become depressed or suicidal, psychiatrists say.”
 How many psychiatrists?
 The very most that can be said is that the practice of treating children for what is sometimes called “gender identity disorder” is highly controversial in the psychiatric world.
 Some psychiatrists want to change the name to “gender incongruence” to remove the word “disorder.”
 Others, like Dr. Paul McHugh, professor of psychiatry at Johns Hopkins University, think the whole idea of treating children for this condition is unwise.
 “We shouldn’t be mucking around with nature,” he told Fox News.
 “We can’t assume what the outcome will be.”

 Apparently, hormone blockers are being prescribed more and more for children with “GID.”
 The hormone blockers postpone puberty indefinitely and thus, the Post explains, “give the kids more time to decide who they are and whether switching genders is the answer to their problems.”
 Dr. McHugh calls giving hormone blockers to children “child abuse.”
 Some young people are having “gender reassignment” surgery as early as age 16.